gradientbear/notion-assistant-alexa-skill/README.md

 2. **Set up Supabase:**
    - Create a Supabase project
    - Run `docs/supabase-schema.sql` in SQL Editor
-   - Add license keys to `licenses` table
+   - Note: License keys are not required for MVP

 3. **Configure Notion OAuth:**
    - Create OAuth integration at https://www.notion.so/my-integrations